-Batanes is a dream destination of every travel junkie.
-But the expensive air fare which shoot up to Php15,000 or more hinder them from visiting the province.
+Batanes is a dream destination for every travel junkie.
+But the expensive airfare which shoot up to Php15,000 or more hinder them from visiting the province.
 Good thing, me and my office mates Joyce and Shiela chanced to book a two-way cheap fare of Php7,186 only via Philippine Airlines from and to Clark International Airport.

 In Getting There:

 Batanes is primarily reached by air and travel time may take 1 1/2 to 2 hours depending on the airline and weather condition.
 Two airports serving this province are Basco Airport and Itbayat Airport.
 Both runways are small.
 Airlines servicing these airports are Philippine Airlines, Cebu Pacific, Skyjet (from Manila), and Sky Pasada (from Tuguegarao).

 There are several homestays and inns in Batanes ranging from Php350 to Php5,000.
 We are a budget traveler so we chose Nanay Cita’s Homestay, a cheap homestay but near the airport.
 We reserved a fan room for two nights (Php350/head/night).
 It was just fine since January is still a cold month in Batanes.
 It has no free breakfast but they can cook for a certain fee.
 They offer free water (hot/cold) to guests.